hwaleh/hwaleh.github.io/index.md

 <u>Machine Learning Intern-</u>
 <i> Bourbaki Group</i> <br>

-<li>Collaborated with a team of interns to develop a machine learning tool that predicts the output of organic chemical equations based on visual inputs.
+<li>Collaborated with a team of interns to develop a machine learning tool that predicts the output of organic chemical equations based on visual inputs.</li>

-<li>This tool was able to accurately recognize organic chemical structures whether they were hand drawn or computer generated.
+<li>This tool was able to accurately recognize organic chemical structures whether they were hand drawn or computer generated. </li>
 <br><br>

 <u>Software Develoment Engineer-</u>
 <i> Creatorsoft</i> <br>

-<li>Built an enterprise level application for automating accounting.
+<li>Built an enterprise scale application for automating accounting. </li>

-<li>Wrote middle tier code and performed testing of various components.
+<li>Wrote middle tier code and performed testing of various components.</li>
 <br><br>